slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Let me never fall into the vulgar mistake of dreaming that I am persecuted whenever I am contradicted.' -- Ralph Waldo Emerson*

 <!--
+> *'Never tell the truth to people who are not worthy of it.' --  Mark Twain*
 > *'There’s only one thing that will make them stop hating you.
 And that’s being so good at what you do that they can’t ignore you.' -- Orson Scott Card*

 Vives do que?
 Vivo da minha criatividade.